The Silver Scream 2: Welcome to Horrorwood: Release

 On the ninth of each month leading up to the album's release, a new single and accompanying video was released to promote the album.
 On July 9, 2021, the band released the lead single from the album, "Hip to Be Scared".
 The single features Papa Roach frontman Jacoby Shaddix and was released along with an accompanying music video.

 On August 3, 2021, the band released a teaser video featuring the album's track listing, leading fans to predict and speculate the horror/thriller movies that inspired the songs on the album.
 On August 9, 2021, the band released the second single, "Assault & Batteries", inspired by Child's Play.
 On September 9, 2021, the band released the third single, "Rainy Day", inspired by Resident Evil.
 On October 9, 2021, the band released the fourth single, "Funeral Derangements", inspired by Pet Sematary.

 The album was released on October 15, 2021.
-Four months after the album had released, the band released the fifth single from the record, "Take Your Pick" featuring George "Corpsegrinder" Fisher, taking cinematic inspiration from My Bloody Valentine and being released on February 14, 2022 to commemorate Valentine's Day alongside an animated music video.
+Four months after the album had released, the band released the fifth single from the record, "Take Your Pick" featuring George "Corpsegrinder" Fisher, taking cinematic inspiration from My Bloody Valentine and being released on February 14, 2022, to commemorate Valentine's Day alongside an animated music video.
 On May 16, 2022, the band released a live video for "The Shower Scene", that the band recorded on "The Trinity of Terror Tour", which the band finished in April along with Black Veil Brides and Motionless in White.
 This indicated that the song was the next to be released as a single, where the sixth single from the album was officially released on July 29 with a new acoustic rendition.

-An official video for "The Shower Scene", taking inspiration from Alfred Hitchcock's Psycho was released on August 9, 2022.
+An official video for "The Shower Scene", taking inspiration from Alfred Hitchcock's Psycho, was released on August 9, 2022.
 The video features appearances from actors Scout Taylor-Compton, Joe Bob Briggs, and Ricky Dean Logan.
 The video also features horror YouTube creators, James A. Janisse and Chelsea Rebecca of Dead Meat.
 The music video narrative across the six released singles feature famous horror actor Bill Moseley as police chief Captain Harris.

 Composition

-The Silver Scream 2: Welcome to Horrorwood has been described as metalcore, deathcore, post-hardcore, emo pop, horror punk, and hard rock.
+The Silver Scream 2: Welcome to Horrorwood has been described as a metalcore and melodic metalcore album, that experiments with deathcore and emo pop.
 Blabbermouth.net described the album as "decadent, devious, and fiercely insane, with sardonic wit to spare."